barryceelen/wp-attachments-only/README.md

 The plugin in its current state is, due to my lack of experience with the subject matter, a bit of a hack and could use some improvement:

-- Currently does not support (or even allow) setting a featured image, this definitely needs fixing.
 - Currently disables uploading attachments by dragging them onto the tinymce editor.
 - As the default media viewer is replaced, any plugins extending that will not work.
 - Ideally a future version would optionally allow all other default actions like inserting media and galleries, except when using unattached media files.